ams-bjones/Year-10/README.md

-Year-9
+Year-10
 ======

-This is the repository for the year 9 curriculum (2015)
+This is the repository for the year 10 Integrated ICT units curriculum (2015)

+These units are taught through the Maths Team but written and controlled through the ICT team.